Vanilla-OS/handbook/articles/en/change-default-shell.md

     - MonsterObserver
 ---

+> This guide is for Kinetic (22.10), not Orchid.
+The documentation for Orchid is still being written.

 ## Introduction

 Vanilla OS allows you to change your Default Shell to optimize your workflow.
 This guide will show you how to change your Default Shell to [**Zsh**](https://zsh.sourceforge.io/) or [**Fish**](https://fishshell.com/).